Ultraschall/ultraschall-3/CODE_OF_CONDUCT.md

 ### Reporting Code of Conduct Issues

 We encourage all communities to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
 In the event that an issue cannot be resolved locally, please feel free to report your concerns by contacting ultraschall@wikigeeks.de.
-Your report will be handled in accordance with the issue resolution process described in the Code of Conduct FAQ.
+Your report will be handled confidentially.
 In your report please include:

 - Your contact information.
 - Names (real, usernames or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.